Monday, September 29, 2025

 My First Flight

-Retired and rich, Kamil now likes to read and write.
+Retired and rich, Kamil now loves to read and write.
+He'd read, write, read, write, write, in that order.
+Poke him with one question, he'll hit back with rolls of response.
 A manic writer, he's published six books in the past four years, just one book shy of the world record held by Stephen King.
 Only he doesn't write about manic subjects, you know, poltergeists, psychics, graveyards, cars, maids.
-His books are mostly collections of true stories from his flying years and his action-packed schooldays.
-He's a proud Old Putra or OP, meaning he went to RMC and came out in one complete piece.

 Now for more good news.
 He's embarking on his seventh book.
-Tentatively titled "Aviation Stories" , it's another anthology of aviation stories, what else.
+Tentatively titled "Aviation Stories", it's another anthology of aviation stories, what else.
 All are edge-of-your-seat stuff, he assured me.
-I did a marketing research as a student many years ago and I still closely follow branding and packaging trends.
+I did marketing research as a student many years ago and I still closely follow branding and packaging trends.
 You won't sell many books with technical titles like that.
 It's like naming your pet cat "pet" or "cat".
-"A Pilot Who Sold An Airbus To A Monk" will sell better.
+"The Pilot Who Sold A 380 To A Monk" will sell better.
 But it's him and his book, so I wouldn't want to interfere.

 Apparently Kamil had engaged his brother to edit his book.
 My piece had to go through this bro, no exception.
 The last time I had my work edited was way back in Form Five when Mr Tan, my English teacher, corrected my English.
 He used a cheap red pen to violently delete the word "dilapidated" and he warned me to never ever show off again.
 This minor trauma would live on through the later years, keeping me religiously on the side of the straight and safe English.